 - Understand the communication and data flow between Login / Authentication servers to App servers to Database

-Metadata – Metadata is analogous to the subject, which represents all standard objects.
+Metadata – This is analogous to the subject, which represents all standard objects.
 Metadata represents all components and fields in Metadata API.
 Instead of identifying each component with an ID, each custom object or custom field has a unique full Name, which must be distinct from standard object names, as it must be when you create custom objects or custom fields in the Salesforce user interface.

 Limits!
 Limits!
 Limits!

-understand why it’s there, appreciate its existence, work within the limits & not around it.
+Understand why it’s there, appreciate its existence, work within the limits & not around it.
 Identify When to Code & When Not to

 With Salesforce platforms, there are different ways to implement a solution – Code vs Low Code vs No Code